 Tucked away in the Hardangervidda National Park, the curvy road to the summit is totally paved, but very narrow and brutally steep, hitting a 16% of maximum gradient through some of the ramps.
 It can be hard to turn around, even with a normal car.
 Starting in Øvre Eidfjord, a village at the southern end of the lake Eidfjordvatnet, the ascent is 10.5 km (6.52 miles) long.
 Over this distance the elevation gain is 1.306 meters.
 The average gradient is 12.43%.

-The serpentine road to the summit is paved but pretty steep (with sections up to 14.5%) and narrow.
-The road has some narrow parts, impassable for 2 medium cars.
-Not recommended if you don't know how to reverse.
+Set high in the central-southern part of the country, the road is impassable for 2 medium cars.
 Buses with more than 20 seats should not try this road.
 In winter, road conditions over the mountains change from hour to hour and often you will find yourself driving in a convoy behind large snowploughs striving to clear the road for drivers.
 In bad weather, the road may be completely closed.
 Winter tires are required during the winter.

 Pic: Eirik Sæbø

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.